 Onward travel cover to UK destination

 If you are in an accident and your car can’t be driven we can arrange transport for you and your passengers to get home or to your planned UK destination.

 Why choose Ageas Car Insurance

-- One of the UK's largest car insurers - over five million customers already trust us to protect their cars, homes, travel and business
+- One of the UK's largest car insurers - nearly five million customers already trust us to protect their cars, homes, travel and business

 - Defaqto 5 Star rated - providing one of the highest levels of cover in the market